5handilya/squirrel-sums-public/docs/README.md

 Squirrel sums is a game that hopes to more gently and intuitively introduce children to the concept of addition with the help of a see-saw visualization - which is a greatly underutilized tool.

+This was my first web development project, and I learned the ropes making this full stack project in about two weeks.
+I later deployed it on a Google Cloud Platform VM, and now on my own computer with a cloudflare tunnel + nginx (among other sites).
+If the link doesnt work, I apologize!
+I am probably in a blackout :|

 ### [See it in action!](https://youtu.be/SeQGfVNL2yY)

 ### It is my hope that...